 Through the generosity of donors, the Thunder Bay Regional Health Sciences Foundation has been able to continue its strong support for cardiac care at TBRHSC with $274,000 in grants to purchase new, specialized pieces of equipment such as a unit for the Cardiac Cath Lab that clears away hardened plaque from arteries and help locate veins deep inside the body for pacemaker insertion.
 As well, a second life-saving intra-aortic balloon pump, which opens up arteries to restore blood flow after a major heart attack or failure, ensures 24/7 coverage for patients.

-Thunder Bay Regional Health Sciences is committed to the path of efficiency in all aspects of our health care facility.
+Thunder Bay Regional Health Sciences Centre is committed to efficiency in all aspects of our health care facility.

-At Thunder Bay Regional Health Sciences Centre, we recognize the critical relationship between environmental health and public health, and we aim to limit any impact on the environment resulting from the operation of our health care facility.
-Our energy management plan will address the interconnected issues of indoor environmental quality, energy use, and efficient facility operations.
+At Thunder Bay Regional Health Sciences Centre, we recognize the critical relationship between environmental health and public health.
+We aim to limit any impact on the environment resulting from the operation of our health care facility.
+Our energy management plan addresses the interconnected issues of indoor environmental quality, energy use, and efficient facility operations.

 Ontario’s Green Energy Act was created to expand renewable energy generation, encourage energy conservation and promote the creation of clean energy jobs.
 The following Energy Usage & Conservation-Demand Management Plan is written in accordance with the Green Energy Act, 2009, O. Reg.
 397/11.